Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 * `inclination`: a block describing what inclinations an asteroid from the group may have.
     - `avg`: the average inclination of an asteroid in this population, in degrees.
 Should be a nonnegative number.
 As with eccentricities, you may occasionally get some extreme values.

+The `DEFAULT` block, if present, has only the `name` and `spawnRate` fields.
+These work analogously to the `name` and `spawnRate` fields for `ASTEROIDGROUP`.
+If no `DEFAULT` block is present, all asteroids will appear in one of the asteroid groups.

 Advanced Usage
 ------------